 Brittany Heseltine: Something about it speaks to my soul.
 I really can't describe what.
 But all winter long I'm, like, "Oh, couple months more, couple months more.
 And then I'll be up at home."

-Her home for the summer is a small trailer in an isolated camp; off the grid, no running water, no cell service.
-At the start of this summer, four of the five Drift range riders were women.
+Her home for the summer was a small trailer in an isolated camp; off the grid, no running water, no cell service.
+At the start of last summer, four of the five Drift range riders were women.

 Bill Whitaker: You told us that you thought women made the best range riders.
 Why would that be?